royaltm/spectrusty-tutorial/step1.md

 ### Generalized solution

-Up to this point we assumed only one specific Spectrum type can be used in your program.
+Up to this moment, we assumed only one specific Spectrum type can be used in your program.
 What if you'd like to be able to switch the Spectrum model run-time?

 For that, we'll have to slightly pivot and embrace generics a little bit more.
-If you are new to Rust, it would be wise to read more about generics now, [here in this book](https://doc.rust-lang.org/book/ch10-00-generics.html).
+If you are new to Rust, it would be wise to read more about generic types now, [here in this book](https://doc.rust-lang.org/book/ch10-00-generics.html).

-First let's move out the emulator loop part to the separate, polymorphic function:
+First, let's move out the emulator loop part to the separate, polymorphic function:

 ```rust
 fn run<C: Cpu, M: ZxMemory>(